ranga27/shipment-client-api/README.md

 - For Train Packages distances, distance are mutually exclusive since it's associated with a package and not shipment.

 ## Backlog/Roadmap
-- Updating an existing package within a shipment
+- Implementation - Updating an existing package within a shipment
-- Updating vehicle type in a shipment & associated validations
+- Implementation - Updating vehicle type in a shipment & associated validations
+- Implementation - Update all synchronous calls to asynchronous

 ## TODO
 - [ ] Error Handling